 That’s retargeting in a nutshell.

-Some people also call it remarketing, and for the sake of clarification, they’re essentially the exact same thing, although Google wants to keep calling it remarketing.
+Some people also call it remarketing.
+For the sake of clarification, they’re essentially the same, although Google calls it remarketing.

 Now to the fun part: